-Table IAVIII Asset Pricing Tests: Portfolios Sorted by the Forward Discount
+Table D-8: Asset Pricing Tests: Portfolios Sorted by Forward Discounts

-This table presents asset pricing tests for various portfolios sorted on forward discounts.
-The panel on the left reports results for all countries in our sample.
-The panel on the right reports results for the G10 developed countries with most widely-traded currencies.
-Panel A reports results from GMM and Fama and MacBeth (1973) asset pricing tests.
-Market prices of risk $\lambda$ , the adjusted $R^2$ , the square root of mean-squared errors RMSE, and the p-values of $\chi^2$ tests on pricing errors are reported in percentage points. b denotes SDF loadings on the IMX strategy return.
+Notes: The panel on the left reports results for all countries in our sample.
+The panel on the right reports results for the G10 group of developed countries with most widely-traded currencies.
+Panel I reports results from GMM and Fama-McBeth asset pricing tests.
+Market prices of risk λ , the adjusted R^2 , the square-root of mean-squared errors RMSE and the p-values of χ^2 tests on pricing errors are reported in percentage points. b denotes stochastic discount factor loadings on the IMX strategy return.
 All excess returns are multiplied by 12 (annualized).
 Shanken (1992)-corrected standard errors are reported in parentheses.
-We do not include a constant in the second step of the Fama-MacBeth procedure.
-Panel B reports OLS estimates of the factor betas and alphas (pricing errors) for each of the portfolios. $R^2$ s and p-values are reported in percentage points.
+We do not include a constant in the second step of the FMB procedure.
+Panel II reports OLS estimates of the factor betas and alphas (pricing errors) for each of the portfolios.
+R^2 s and p-values are reported in percentage points.
 The standard errors in brackets are Newey and West (1987) standard errors computed with the optimal number of lags according to Andrews (1991).
-The $\chi^2$ test statistic $\alpha'V{\alpha}^{-1}\alpha$ tests the null that all intercepts are jointly zero.
-This statistic is constructed from the Newey and West (1987) variance-covariance matrix with one lag.
+The χ^2 test statistic $\alpha' V{\alpha}^{-1} \alpha$ tests the null that all intercepts are jointly zero.
+This statistic is constructed from the Newey-West variance-covariance matrix with 1 lag.
 Data are monthly, from Barclays and Reuters in Datastream.
-The sample period is 2/1988 to 4/2013.
+The sample period is 2/1988-4/2013.
 The alphas are annualized and in percentage points.